- Publication 559 - Introductory Material

 Generally, you must file the final income tax return of the decedent with the Internal Revenue Service Center for the place where you live.
 A tax return for a decedent can be electronically filed.
 A personal representative also may obtain an income tax filing extension on behalf of a decedent.

 The gross income, age, and filing status of a decedent generally determine whether a return must be filed.
 Gross income is all income received by an individual from any source in the form of money, goods, property, and services that isn't tax-exempt.
 It includes gross receipts from self-employment, but if the business involves manufacturing, merchandising, or mining, subtract any cost of goods sold.
 In general, filing status depends on whether the decedent was considered single or married at the time of death.
 See the income tax return instructions or Pub.
-501, Exemptions, Standard Deduction, and Filing Information.
+501, Dependents, Standard Deduction, and Filing Information.